datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 need to

 - (potentially) install/setup the relevant *special-remote*,
-- create a dataset sibling on GitHub/GitLab/... for others to install from
+- create a dataset sibling on GitHub/GitLab/... for others to install from,
-- set up a *publication dependency* between repository hosting and special remote , so that annexed contents are automatically pushed to the special remote when ever you update the sibling on the Git repository hosting site
+- set up a *publication dependency* between repository hosting and special remote, so that annexed contents are automatically pushed to the special remote when ever you update the sibling on the Git repository hosting site,
-- publish your dataset
+- publish your dataset.

 This gives you the freedom to decide where your data lives and who can have access to it.
 Once this set up is complete, updating and